woohoolabs/yin/README.md

 ##### Documents for successful responses

-Depending on the cardinality of the resources to be retrieved, you can extend the following classes:
+Depending on the cardinality of the resources to be retrieved, you can extend either `AbstractSingleResourceDocument` or `AbstractCollectionDocument`.

-- `AbstractSingleResourceDocument`: It can be used for successful responses containing information about a single resource
-- `AbstractCollectionDocument`: It can be used for successful responses containing information about a collection of resources

 They have the same abstract methods which you have to implement:

 ```php
 /**